How to Begin to Heal From Your Emotional Trauma

 What are some of your protective parts?
 Do you have an inner critic who badgers you no matter what you try to do?
 Or a nurturing part who takes care of everyone but you so that you don’t have to feel your probably uncomfortable or unpleasant emotions?
 Or a mean part who protects you from getting hurt by other people by keeping them at bay?
 Or a controlling part who manages your life and all of the people in it so as to prevent things from going awry?

-No matter what they are for you, it's these parts of your personality that helped you survive a less-than-ideal past and it’s these parts of you that need the most attention when you set out to do emotional healing work.
+No matter what they are for you, it's these parts of your personality that helped you survive the painful, overwhelming, emotionally unsafe, or difficult experiences you lived through earlier in life and it’s these parts of you that need the most attention when you set out to do emotional healing work.

-It's these parts of your personality that helped you survive a less-than-ideal past and it’s these parts of you that need the most attention.
+It's these parts of your personality that helped you the painful, overwhelming, emotionally unsafe, or difficult experiences you lived through earlier in life and it’s these parts of you that need the most attention.

 1. Get into a space of openness, kindness, and curiosity.
 The steps to come are somewhat of an inner dialogue that takes place between you and you, and it’s all about communicating with, understanding, and building a relationship with a part of you that has taken on a protective role in your inner family.
 And just like people in the external world, the people or parts in your internal world are much more likely to share and open up to you if they are approached with openness and kindness.

 2. Get in touch with a protective part of you that you’re aware of.
-When I’m working with a client, what I typically do is ask them to get a sense of how and where this part shows up in their body and mind… what thoughts and sensations accompany this part as it arises.
+When I’m working with a client, what I typically do is ask them to notice how and where this part shows up in their body and mind.
+Ask yourself, “What thoughts, emotions, sensations, or impulses accompany it as it arises?”
 This is a great way to engage somatic or body-centered awareness and give parts of us who want to intellectualize or analyze our experience a break.

 3. Get to know what this part does for you.
-Every part of us exists for a reason and as I mentioned earlier, that reason is always a positive one (i.e., it wants to help, support, or protect you in some way).
-And so, get curious about how this protective part helps you.
+Every protective part develops for a reason.
+Usually, these parts are trying to help, protect, support, soothe, manage pain, or keep us emotionally safe in some way — even if the strategies they use create suffering later on.
+So, get curious about how this protective part helps you.
 What does it do for you, and how?

 Go ahead and ask it, for example, “What do you do for [Sophia]?
 How do you protect her?”
 [Insert your own name; I use my own here merely as an example].
 Then, listen mindfully.
 Really hear what it does for you.
 Remember, you’re building a relationship with this part of you and mindful listening is a critical part of a healthy relational foundation— whether it’s between you and your romantic partner or between you and a part of you.

 4. Uncover what happened that drove it into its role.
 It’s important to know that this protective part of you does what it does not because it’s its first choice to do this, but because it was driven into doing this based on something that happened in the past.
-It had no other choice.
+At the time, this protective strategy may have genuinely felt necessary or adaptive.
 There is a need it is trying to fulfill for you and this is the way it learned to do it.
 And so, it helps us to find out what happened that led this part of you— whether your inner critic, your mean part, or your controlling part— to take on its extreme role.

 So go on and ask it, “What happened that led you to adopt this role that you now have?”
 Again, listen intently and compassionately.
 Really hear what its history is and what led it to do what it does.
 If you feel genuinely inspired to do so, offer it understanding and compassion through words, gestures, or anything else that feels good to it and to you.
 Use this period of connection and communication to lay a foundation of trust between you and this part of you.
-The more that our inner family of parts trusts us, the more harmonious and balanced our movement through the world will be.
+Often, the more trust and safety we build internally, the more grounded and balanced our movement through life can begin to feel externally too.

 5. Understand what fear keeps it in its role.
 Ask this part of you, “What are you afraid would happen if you didn’t do this job or perform this role for [Sophia]?”
 By asking this question, you are getting to the core of why this part exists in the first place and bringing understanding to what continues to drive its behavior through this very day.
 When we can understand a fear that our part holds and can truly “get it” and empathize with it, we can truly support it in reaching a meaningful resolution.

 6. Continue to build trust.
-Oftentimes parts of us get stuck in the past and as such, they don’t know that there is a wise, caring adult with an alignment to their soul who can care for the younger, hurt parts of us.
+Oftentimes parts of us get stuck in the past and as such, they don’t know that there is now a wiser, caring adult self available to help support the younger, hurt parts they’ve been protecting.
 To see if this might be the case with the protective part you’re spending time with right now, ask this part of you, “How old do you think [Sophia] is?”
 Then, you’ll know if you need to update it on your current age or if you can proceed to offer a supportive resolution of some sort (the next and last step, for now).

 7. See if the protective part of you would be open to changing its behavior.
 Find out what change would be possible if this part of you knew that the hurt, vulnerable part/s of you that it’s been protecting were being taken care of, that their emotional burdens were being tended to by you.
 Usually our protective parts have no idea that they can support it in a different way than they have been.
 They’re tired of how they’ve been doing it, yet they don’t know that there’s another way.

 So we’ve got to suggest to them that there might, in fact, be another way.
-Ask it, for example, “If [Sophia] were able to help the hurt part/s of her that you protect, is there anything else you’d rather spend your time doing?”
+Ask it, for example, “If [Sophia] were able to help the hurt part/s of her that you protect, would you rather help in another way?”
 Knowing that s/he doesn’t need to criticize and demean you into being a perfect person who avoids failure, maybe your inner critic wants to do something else like be an inner coach or advisor instead?